About the Climate Adaptation Science Program

 Team Research

-CAS students collaborate to define and execute a research project that advances our understanding in some area of climate adaptation science.
-Over the course of two years, students form interdisciplinary teams to define research problems, develop plans to address those problems, write and present formal proposals, and complete the research.
-The research results in a variety of outputs, including technical publications and presentations of new knowledge for scientific audiences, as well as materials for other users of science, such as plans, brochures or reports, informational websites, publications in popular media, public conversations and briefings, etc.
+CAS trainees collaborate with their cohort to define and execute a research project that advances our understanding of climate adaptation science.
+Over the course of two years, interdisciplinary cohort teams define their research problems, develop plans to address those problems, write and present formal research proposals, and complete the research.
+That work results in a variety of outputs, including technical publications and presentations of new knowledge for scientific audiences, but also materials for other users of science, such as interactive webtools, community plans, informational brochures or reports, publications in popular media, and public conversations and briefings.